Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 ***Logged out***

-When first visiting the page without being logged in, you get greeted and you have the possibility to log in via a "sing in" button.
+When first visiting the page without being logged in, you get greeted and you have the possibility to log in via a "sign in" button.
 Futhermore one is able to click on the Tutorials and Cleaning-Checklist navbar tab or click on the icons for tablet mode and admin interface in the footer.

 ***Logged In***

-When logged in, different kind of banners can me seen.
-The one in blue, which is shown always, states how many coffees you have on the list and your current balance.
+When logged in, different kind of banners can be seen.
+The one in blue, which is always shown, states how many coffees you have on the list and your current balance.
 If this balance is below 2.00 Euro, another red banner appears and kindly asks you to add more money to your account.
 By clicking on the x, this banner disappears.

 In case you are selected for cleaning, a third banner in yellow can be seen beneath.
 There you can either close the banner by clicking on the x or tell the system, that you sucessfully finished the cleaning by clicking the check.
 This can alternatively be done when pressing the "finished cleaning"-Button.

 Moreover, you will get complimented if you are the number 1 coffee drinker.
 This is again shown by a blue banner stating "You have drunk most of the coffee so far.
 Good job!".
 It can be closed aswell.
 The data used for estimating the winner, are loaded beforehand in the loginController. (see below).

-Of course, when logged in, one has access to all the other navbar tabs like Statistics or Tally List too.
+Of course, one has access to all the other navbar tabs like Statistics or Tally List when logged in, too.

 ### Login